nokia/ntt/docs/conformance/remaining-work.md

 These are worth doing; each is a multi-hour focused slice with real regression risk on a load-bearing path.
 Listed by ROI.

+### 1z. `decvalue` structured decode — SCOPED, not started

+Raised 2026-09-09 by a suite driving a REST service through the built-in HTTP port: its assertions were substring matches against a JSON body, which cannot show that the *right* element of an array changed.
+The route from TTCN-3 to the JSON codec is `decvalue_unichar`, and it is narrower than it looks.
+Scoped here so the next attempt starts from the shape rather than repeating the reconnaissance.

+**Do not read `builtins.DecValue`.** It is a stub that returns `Undefined`, and it is **not the live path** — the interpreter intercepts `decvalue` / `decvalue_unichar` / `decvalue_o` at the call site (`evalDecValue`) and never reaches it.
+Concluding "decvalue is unimplemented" from that stub is the mistake to avoid; it cost someone an investigation already.

+**What already works.** `evalDecValue` has a JSON branch (`decodeExplicitJSON`) that decodes **scalars and enumerated values**, and implements the error-behaviour spec (`ET_UNDEF` / `EB_IGNORE`, return code 2 for undecodable input).
+It requires an explicit third argument — `decvalue_unichar(body, v, "JSON")` — and does **not** read `with { encode "JSON" }` off the type.

+**The gap is structured decode only**: a JSON object into a record, and a JSON array into a `record of`.

+**Why it is smaller than the stub comment suggests.** That comment ("expects data shaped types we don't model yet") predates the type machinery:
+`TypeDesc.Struct` now carries a record's declared field names and types, `declaredTypeBinding` already resolves a target's declared type (the enum path uses it), and `assignToLHS` handles write-back.
+The work is one recursive type-directed converter plus tests — afternoon-scale.

+**The risk is the gate, not the difficulty.** The ETSI suite exercises `decvalue` heavily and those fixtures currently fail in a *known* way, so a partial implementation can move the number in either direction.
+Measure the per-file delta before committing, as with any Bucket 1 slice; that is the reason this wants a dedicated slot rather than being squeezed in.

+A useful first slice, from the asking suite: object into a record of `charstring` / `integer` / nested record / `record of` fields, returning non-zero when the body does not fit.
+Encoding, unions, optionality subtleties and the alias machinery are not needed for it.

 ### 1a.
 Strict procedure-payload matching — DONE
 **Closed 2026-07-28.** The previously listed fixtures (`Sem_220302_getcall_operation_020/021`,